TANMAY0189/Stock_Market_Preprocessing/README.md

 - The project was about preprocessing stock values as desired by creating customized Jupyter Notebooks.

 ## <center>File Descriptions</center>
-- **STOCK_MARKET_PREPROCESSING** folder has a total of 3 files inside.
+- **STOCK_MARKET_PREPROCESSING** : Folder has a total of 3 files inside.
-- **sample_data.xlsx** is the dataset that you can try for executing the Jupyter Notebooks.
+- **sample_data.xlsx** : The dataset that you can try for executing the Jupyter Notebooks.
-- **STOCK_MARKET_ANALYSIS.ipynb** is the 1st notebook that generates csv files by creating combinations of stocks in sets of 1,2 & 3 which are then processed to calculate certain parameters.
+- **STOCK_MARKET_ANALYSIS.ipynb** : The 1st notebook that generates csv files by creating combinations of stocks in sets of 1,2 & 3 which are then processed to calculate certain parameters.
-- **STOCK_MARKET_ANALYSIS_WEEK_MONTH.ipynb** is the 2nd notebook that generates csv files by creating combinations of stocks in sets of 1,2,3,4,5,6 & 7 which are then processed to calculate certain parameters depending on daily, weekly and monthly stock values.
+- **STOCK_MARKET_ANALYSIS_WEEK_MONTH.ipynb** : The 2nd notebook that generates csv files by creating combinations of stocks in sets of 1,2,3,4,5,6 & 7 which are then processed to calculate certain parameters depending on daily, weekly and monthly stock values.

 ## <center>What You Will Learn</center>
 - Extensive examples of Pandas library for preprocessing of dataset.